home-assistant/home-assistant.io/source/_docs/z-wave.markdown

 ## Instant status updates

 When you toggle a switch or control a light locally you may find that it takes some time for that to be reflected in Home Assistant.
 That's because Lutron had patents on the status updates using the *Hail* command class, the traditional way of allowing devices to tell the controller that something happened locally.
-The same result can be achieved through the *Association* command class, or *Central Scene* command class (though, *Central Scene* isn't [fully supported](https://github.com/OpenZWave/open-zwave/pull/1125) in OpenZWave).
+The same result can be achieved through the *Association* command class, or *Central Scene* command class.

 If you search [the Z-Wave products database](https://products.z-wavealliance.org/) for your product and it lists one of those in the **Controlled** command classes (not the **Supported** command classes), then your device will be able to report state changes when they happen.
-If it doesn't then updates may either happen eventually, or you may need to (carefully) [enable polling](/docs/z-wave/control-panel/#entities-of-this-node).
+If it doesn't then updates may either happen eventually, or you may need to (carefully) [occasionally call the zwave_js.refresh_value service](/docs/z-wave/control-panel/#entities-of-this-node).